 The Center for Access to Justice, founded in 2016, supports those working to ensure meaningful access to the courts and equal treatment in the civil and criminal justice systems, with a regional focus on the South.
-To that end, the center convenes stakeholders, engages in research and public education and trains… more »
+To that end, the center convenes stakeholders, engages in research and public education and trains the next generation of lawyers… more »